 Sanger sequencing does not allow determining the cis/trans relationship among closely related SNPs, however massively parallel sequencing (MPS) allows determining the parental haplotypes at each locus by clonally sequencing of each DNA molecule if they are included in the same amplicon.
 Currently, STR panels are used for mixture deconvolution and SNP assays are used for ancestry inference.
 Microhaplotypes can be used for both functions allowing, for example, to infer the ancestry of a minor contributor to a mixture (DNA intelligence).

-2) Massively parallel sequencing (MPS) methods applied to forensic DNA analysis
+- Attendees will learn about massively parallel sequencing (MPS) methods applied to forensic DNA analysis.

-3) Adapting probabilistic genotyping to data from MPS of MHs
+- Attendees will learn about adapting probabilistic genotyping to data from MPS of MHs.

 - Daniele Podini | Professor in the Department of Forensic Sciences at George Washington University